nicholasjano/phase2-w25/README.md

 ```

 ## Tips for Success
-- Start with the simplest possible implementation
+- Start with the most straightforward possible implementation
 - Add complexity incrementally
 - Test each feature thoroughly
 - Focus on error handling
 - Document your changes
-- Use provided test cases
 - Update AST printing for debugging

 ## Common Challenges